 From deep conviction, I simply say this: a nation of men of Lee’s calibre would be unconquerable in spirit and soul.
 Indeed, to the degree that present-day American youth will strive to emulate his rare qualities, including his devotion to this land as revealed in his painstaking efforts to help heal the Nation’s wounds once the bitter struggle was over, we, in our own time of danger in a divided world, will be strengthened and our love of freedom sustained.”

 Although flawed and a product of his time, General Lee was a good man.
-That should be remembered by all, but it only will be remembered if Lee the general is remembered.
+That should be remembered by all, but it only will be remembered if Lee the general is remembered, the full man described in Clouds of Glory.
 Some bring up his time as an administrator, or service during the Mexican-American War, and that role is important.
 But, it pales in comparison to his role in the Civil War.

 Lee was known as an honorable man, and it perhaps the greatest human incarnation of honor we will ever see.
 Lee should be remembered for his service and values.
 What he did and what he stood for cannot be forgotten.